top of page

 U2's The Joshua Tree.
 Photo: Anton Corbijn.

-In all, I spent 15 years doing-and-learning as a researcher, writer, producer and account director at creative boutiques and big ad agencies in London, Tokyo and San Francisco, on a wide variety of accounts that included Mars, Island Records, Harrods, Ray-Ban, Boots, GE, U.K. Dept. Trade & Industry, AT&T, Boston Market, Moët Hennessy Louis Vuitton.
+I spent 15 years doing-and-learning as an account director at creative boutiques and big ad agencies in London, Tokyo and San Francisco, on a wide variety of accounts that included Island Records, Ray-Ban, Harrods, Mars, Boots, GE, U.K. Dept. Trade & Industry, AT&T, Boston Market, LVMH.

 Mark Whitty